RinkiyaKeDad/crdcli/README.md

 ```

-> Currently the data is not imported from JSON and is hardcoded.
+> Currently only result summary is being edited and rest is mock data.